 Clerical Office Employees NOC

 Clerical employees are typically one of the least expensive class codes.
 This is for a good reason because the chances of someone sitting behind a computer being injured is very small.
 Since it is the least expensive classification, it is common that business owners try to classify as many of their employees as they possibly can with this code in an attempt to reduce cost.
 The biggest requirement for this classification is that there has to be physical separation of the clerical employee from the other work being done at the location.
 This separation can be a wall or even a reception desk.
 The other caveat of this classification is that you typically cannot use this in conjunction with any other classifications.
 People within the insurance industry refer to this as a standard exception class code.
 The standard exception class code means the employee cannot be doing any other class of work.
 You cannot have an employee who is classified as 5437 (trim carpenter) and then have the same employee come back into the office to be assigned class code 8810, which is a less risky class code.
 Some states may have certain instances where they allow this code to be split.
-Missouri is one such state who will allow an owner to assign 10% of their payroll to the 8810 class and the remaining to the governing code.
+Missouri is one such state that allows an owner to assign 10% of their payroll to the 8810 class and the remaining to the governing code.
 It is important to check the regulations of the state you are operating in to make sure.

 Standard Exception Class Codes